 Luna is a hand-drawn typeface that will instantly enhance the authenticity of your projects.
 Created by Amanda Leeson.
 The font is tall and elegant.
 The best part is you can download Luna for free.

 Yet another Google font with bubbly, rounded edges.
 Indie Flower is developed by Kimberly Geswein.
 It comes with a total of 99 glyphs.
 Another great feature of Indie Flower is that it can be used commercially.
 Not all free fonts permit this.
 It is a great choice for those who want to make bold statements.

 A mark-style script font with a casual vibe, Bray Notes features a loose meaning.
 It’s ideal for projects that require a personalized appearance.
 Like the paper, it gives your notes a marker sketch look.
 Published by Brithos Type, this font comes in uppercase, lowercase, numbers, and punctuations.
 No commercial use is allowed for the free version.

 How To Add New Fonts To Goodnotes?

 Goodnotes rely on system fonts.
 Whenever you install fonts in the system, they will appear in good notes.
-You can install iFont app from the App store.
-Then import your font into iFont app.
-From imported fonts, you can install them in your system.
+You can install iFont app from the App Store.
+Then import your font into the iFont app.
+From imported fonts, you can install in your system.
 You will be able to see your new font on Goodnotes after installing the fonts in your system.

 What is your favorite font from the list?
 Thanks for reading.
 If you found this article helpful, please tell your friends.